Skip to content

 Oh, and for anyone living with specific medical conditions that can affect eyesight (such as diabetes), the frequency of eye tests will also differ.
 “This will be established by your optometrist as part of the treatment and monitoring plan for your general health,” says David.

 Unfortunately, Medicare covers only one eye test every three years for people under 65 (and one per year for Australians 65 and older)1.
+That potentially leaves people out of pocket – and without health insurance, the cost of additional appointments may add up.

 It’s also important to keep in mind potential costs after your eye test – say, if you need glasses and contact lenses, which Medicare doesn’t cover, and any additional tests or treatments.